Folland Gnat: India

 Unlike the RAF, the IAF did not operate trainer variants of the Gnat.
 The Gnat had a tendency to pitch up sharply on raising the undercarriage; almost all new pilots would find it difficult to control the anticipated pitch up.
 Consequently, the Gnat was an extremely difficult aircraft to handle in the early stages of training, so IAF pilots generally qualified first on Hawker Hunter trainers, which gave them experience on powered controls.
 A pilot would then do a brief full throttle run on the runway in the Gnat, before flying solo.
 With sufficient experience, pilots would exploit the nimble mini-sized aircraft to its limits.

 The Gnat proved to be a frustrating opponent for the larger and heavier Canadair Sabre operated by Pakistan.
 The Gnat's success during the 1965 and 1971 Indo-Pakistani Wars was dependent on tactics, pilot skill, and sortie context.
 Tactics utilised by IAF Gnat pilots included drawing Sabre pilots into vertical contests, where the Sabres were at a disadvantage.
 As the Gnat was lightweight and compact in shape, it was hard to see, especially at the low levels where most dogfights took place.

-is credited by many independent and Indian sources as having shot down seven Pakistani North American F-86 Sabres in the Indo-Pakistani War of 1965.
+Gnats have been credited by many independent and Indian sources as having shot down seven Pakistani North American F-86 Sabres in the Indo-Pakistani War of 1965.
 One Gnat was captured by Pakistani forces, following a forced landing, during the initial phase of the 1965 war.
 IAF Squadron Leader Brij Pal Singh Sikand later reported that he had experienced a complete electrical failure on his Gnat, after separating from his formation to fight a lone Sabre; Sikand landed at an abandoned Pakistani airstrip at Pasrur.
 Two PAF Lockheed F-104 Starfighter pilots subsequently claimed a role in forcing down Sikand's Gnat.
 (This Gnat has since been displayed at the Pakistan Air Force Museum, Karachi.)
 On 16 December 1965, after a ceasefire was agreed, a Pakistani Cessna O-1 was also shot down by a Gnat pilot.

 PAF Sabre being shot down in combat by an IAF Gnat in September 1965.